Athens Technical College

 - Our purpose is to provide a comprehensive educational program designed to enhance the ability of our students to participate in Georgia’s development.
 To accomplish this purpose we facilitate public adult education programs to improve general population and workforce literacy levels; provide courses and programs that enable students to pursue the knowledge, skills, and abilities they need to obtain initial employment; offer a general education curriculum to encourage students to develop intellectual, personal, and social values and an understanding of society; sponsor co-curricular activities to assist students in the development of leadership, scholarship, and fellowship traits; and conduct continuing education and training to enable individuals to acquire and maintain advanced levels of competency and pursue their personal and career development.

-- The teacher population of 209 teachers has grown by 17% over five years.
+- The teacher population of 209 teachers has stayed relatively flat over five years.

 |Athens Technical College||(GA) Community College Avg.|